-Physicians Immediate Care has achieved the Urgent Care Association of America (UCAOA) Accredited Urgent Care designation, the highest level of distinction for urgent care centers.
+Physicians Immediate Care has achieved the Urgent Care Association of America (UCA) Accredited Urgent Care designation, the highest level of distinction for urgent care centers.
 UCAOA Accreditation is the first of its kind to recognize not only the traditional accreditation process of quality and safety but also to specifically embrace the unique scope of services provided by urgent care centers, such as Physicians Immediate Care.

-Many urgent cares are certified, but few receive Accreditation status from UCAOA, reflecting months of due diligence across eight key areas of performance.
+Many urgent cares are certified, but few receive Accreditation status from UCA, reflecting months of due diligence across eight key areas of performance.
 Of the approximately 9,000 urgent care centers in the US, only a small percentage achieve accreditation.
 In fact, in our current states of Illinois and Indiana, there are only six other urgent care centers that have qualified for this honor.

 Excellence in 8 Areas